Some people say that Physics is the study of forces and energy, so the topic of Forces is a good place for us to start.

 Copy out the 6 vectors shown below, keeping their angles as they are shown on the screen, to the best of your ability.
 Then by using the rectangle method, find the horizontal and vertical components for each of the six vectors.

-When you are ready (but not before!), press the button to Show / Hide the answers.
+When you are ready (but not before!), press the button to reveal the answers.
 The answer diagram will appear below the question diagram.

 A resultant force ALWAYS causes some change.